awkwardengineer/time-blocker/3-project-plans/031-task-reordering.md

 # 031: Task Reordering

 ## Goal
-Enable users to reorder tasks within lists using drag-and-drop or buttons.
-Tasks maintain their order in IndexedDB and persist across page refreshes. **No formatting focus** - focus purely on functionality.
+Enable users to reorder tasks within a single list using drag-and-drop.
+Tasks maintain their order in IndexedDB and persist across page refreshes. **Scope**: Reordering is limited to within a single list only.
+Cross-list dragging will be implemented in milestone [[050-drag-between-lists]]. **No formatting focus** - focus purely on functionality.

 ## Acceptance Criteria
-- [ ] Users can reorder tasks within a list (only unchecked/checked tasks)
+- [ ] Users can reorder tasks within a single list (only unchecked/checked tasks)
+- [ ] Reordering is limited to within the same list (no cross-list dragging in this milestone)
-- [ ] Reordering mechanism works (drag-and-drop OR up/down buttons)
+- [ ] Reordering mechanism works (drag-and-drop)
 - [ ] Task order persists in IndexedDB
 - [ ] Task order persists across page refreshes
 - [ ] Order consistency maintained (no gaps, sequential ordering)